What is “Eat, Play, Sleep?”

 If you want to lay a foundation for healthy sleep habits, following Eat, Play, Sleep is a great first step.
 Helping your little one get full feeds will make following this schedule much easier, minimize frequent snacking, help to consolidate and lengthen stretches of sleep, and give YOU (and your boobs) a much needed break!

-If you need help distinguishing between hunger and sleep cues or would like some support getting your little one on an Eat, Play, Sleep schedule, we have packages for you!
+If you need help distinguishing between hunger and sleep cues or would like some support getting your little one on an Eat, Play, Sleep schedule, please reach out – you’re never alone!

 If you’re exhausted, totally overwhelmed by your child’s sleep habits, or looking for answers to the sleep questions that keep you up at night (literally), then you’ve come to the right place.
 I’m Jamie, founder of Oh Baby Consulting, and my goal is to help your family get the sleep you need to not just survive, but thrive!